Wyko/essential_deathworlders/content/books/good-training-champions-pt-ii/7-doom-gloom.md

 "They’re the BEST!
 Especially the stick in the middle.
 Nice and crunchy!"

 "Heh."
 Hoeff returned to the matter at hand.
 "Anyway, you up for it?
-I mean…I don’t know if you’d let me, uh…" he seemed suddenly embarrassed, "Ride you, or anything…"
+I mean...
+I don’t know if you’d let me, uh..." he seemed suddenly embarrassed, "Ride you, or anything..."

 Tiny was indignant on Daar’s behalf, which he appreciated even if he wasn’t offended.
 "Wait, what are you gonna do to Tigger?
 DUDE.
 He’s not a fucking—"